Tooronga Family Dentistry in Glen Iris

 • Fruit juice concentrate

-Acid rising from the stomach can also cause dental erosion.
-This can happen after vomiting, or in conditions such as gastroesophageal reflux (acid reflux), anorexia nervosa, bulimia and pregnancy-related morning sickness.
+Acid from the stomach can also cause dental erosion, especially in people with vomiting, reflux, or conditions such as gastroesophageal reflux disease (GERD), bulimia, anorexia, or pregnancy-related morning sickness.

 • Smoking